Pin it

 - My pasta: Fresh tagliatelle when available

-- 75g of quality salted butter
+- For my sauce:- 75g of quality salted butter

 - 100ml of my favorite Madeira